tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_comparison_tasks.md

 ## Conclusion

 Hopefully you get the point of these sample prompts and responses.
-Use AI tools to check for inconsistencies.
-Just as AI tools are good at summaries, they're also good at comparing two sets of data and identifying inconsistencies.
+You can use AI tools to check for inconsistencies.
+It's too early to tell from my brief experiment how useful the comparison tasks are, whether you end up spending time chasing errors or not, but it does seem like these comparison tasks could be a good way to use AI tools in API documentation workflows.
+Even if the error rate is 20% or so, perhaps the 80% of actual errors caught could prove useful.

 If you have more use cases where you compare two sets of information, I'd love to hear about them.